- High quality video, audio, screen sharing and stability of connection

 - Learn more about zoom features

-Current Stanford University faculty, staff, students, or users with base or fully sponsored SUNet IDs.
+Current Stanford University faculty, staff, students, members of the Stanford health care community, or other users with base or fully sponsored SUNet IDs.

 Stanford Zoom is for Stanford-work related activities only.
 You should not use it for activities that are not related to Stanford work (per Stanford Administrative Guide 6.2.1).
 Such activity increases Stanford's use and associated costs.
 Support staff monitor after-hours use and international calling charges.